The basic geometry of Witt vectors, II: Spaces: and algebraic spaces

 Now suppose $I$ is arbitrary.
 Let $J$ denote the image of $h$, and write $Y=\coprod_{i\in J} X_i$.
 Then the map $X^h\to X^{[0,n]}$ factors through the map $j^{[0,n]}\:Y^{[0,n]}\to X^{[0,n]}$ induced by the summand inclusion $j\:Y \to X$.
 Therefore by~\ref{pro:wnls-of-a-disjoint-union-of-pairs}, the right-hand square in the digram

 is cartesian.
 Thus $X^h\times_{X^{[0,n]}} \wnls{n}(X)$ agrees with $X^h\times_{Y^{[0,n]}}\wnls{n}(Y)$, which is affine by the case proved above and the fact that $Y$ is affine. \end{proof}

+\emph{Proof of~\ref{thm:wnls--alg-space}.} It is enough to show that $S'\times_S\wnls{n}(X)$ is an algebraic space, or a scheme when $X$ is, for all sufficiently small affine open subschemes $S'$ of $S$.
+Therefore by~(\ref{eq:global-base-jet-localization}), we may assume that $S=\Spec R$ for some ring $R$, and that the ideal $\m$ of $R$ is generated by a single element $\pi$.

-\emph{Proof of~\ref{thm:wnls--alg-space}.} Let us first show that $\wnls{n}(X)$ is an algebraic space.
+Let us first show that $\wnls{n}(X)$ is an algebraic space.
 We will show by induction on $m$ that if $X$ is $m$-geometric, then $\wnls{n}(X)$ is an algebraic space.
 If $m=-1$, then $X$ is affine and so we can apply~(\ref{eq:wnus-of-affine-is-W}).
-So now assume $m\geq 0$.
+Now assume $m\geq 0$.